 - 1 teaspoon ground black pepper

-Add to 1 pound of browned ground beef together with 1/2 cup of water.
+- Add to 1-2 pounds of ground beef while browning together with ½ cup of water.

 makes 1 scant cup of seasoning for 5 pounds of beef (use 3 generous tablespoons per pound)